-India media storm over 10-year-old pregnant rape victim - BBC News
+The pregnant child caught in a media storm

 - The Indian girls who survived being raped

-Her parents too are struggling to deal with the situation.
+Her parents are struggling to deal with the situation.
 The family is poor and lives in a cramped one-room flat.
 Her father is a government employee and the mother works as a domestic helper.

-Policewoman Pratibha Kumari, who's investigated the case, describes them as a "very nice family, who are so simple that they didn't even realise what this man was doing to their daughter".
+Policewoman Pratibha Kumari, who has investigated the case, describes them as a "very nice family, who are so simple that they didn't even realise what this man was doing to their daughter".

 The parents, she says, are understandably distraught.
 "Her mother has never talked to me without crying.
 The father says he feels like his daughter has been murdered."